sushanth007/sushanth007/README.md

 # Hello, geeks! 👋

 I am Sushanth Shetty.
 I consider myself as a smart worker and determined team player.
-I am having an lilttle bit experience in developing but my main intrest is in Data Analytical field
+I am having an lilttle bit of experience as a Full Stack developer but my main intrest is in Data Analytical field

 ### 🌱 What do I do?
 - ✔️Along with it, I have strong media and communication professional with a Bachelor of Technology focused in Computer Science from, Mumbai.